rust-lang/rust/active/0000-where.md

 The meaning of a where clause is fairly straightforward.
 Each bound in the where clause must be proven by the caller after substitution of the parameter types.

-One interesting point is what to do for "trivial" where clauses where the self-type does not refer to any of the type parameters:
+This is true even for "trivial" cases where the self-type does not refer to any of the type parameters:

     fn foo()
         where int : Eq
     { ... }

-In such cases, the bound will be checked in the callee, not the caller, and is not included in the list of things that the caller must prove.
-Therefore, given the following two functions, an error is reported in `foo()`, not `bar()`:
+In this case, `foo()` will assume that `int : Eq`, even if it does not.
+The caller is then responsibile for checking that this clause holds.
+Therefore, given the following two functions, an error is reported in `bar()`, not `foo()`:

     fn foo()
-        // Error: no impl of Copy for Box<int>
-        where Box<int> : Copy
+        where Box<int> : Copy // Not true, but oh well.
     { ... }

     fn bar() {
-        foo(); // No error.
+        foo(); // Error: no impl of Copy for Box<int>
     }

+The reason for verifying such cases at the caller is to support the "role reversal" patterns described below for multidispatch traits.

 # Discussion